Why foraging was so important during the second world war

 Wild Nuts

 Things like walnuts and sweet chestnuts would be gathered whenever available, but the most common and least thought of was actually the most popular.
-Today most people think acorns aren’t even edible, but during the war they were just as sort after as anything else.
+Today most people think acorns aren’t even edible, but during the war, they were just as sought after as anything else.
 A fully grown acorn tree can easily drop 50 kg of acorns each year, and they aren’t usually hard to find.
-When the tannins have been washed out and the nut has been dried, the taste is quite pleasant and works well baked into breads and cakes or simply just eaten on their own.
-Nuts also have a high fat content and the other fat bearing foods you could buy were very limited, making acorns a priority target for a forager.
+When the tannins have been washed out and the nut has been dried, the taste is quite pleasant and works well baked into bread and cakes or simply just eaten on their own.
+Nuts also have a high fat content and the other fat-bearing foods you could buy were very limited, making acorns a priority target for a forager.

 Burdock

-Very easy to identify and the only wild food that would provide a decent sized root, making it the perfect alternative for potatoes.
-Britain actually has a very good climate for growing spuds, and they were one of the most mass-produced foods during the war and almost always available when it came to rations, but having a few extra root vegetable never hurt anyone.
+Very easy to identify and the only wild food that would provide a decent-sized root, making it the perfect alternative for potatoes.
+Britain has a very good climate for growing spuds, and they were one of the most mass-produced foods during the war and almost always available when it came to rations, but having a few extra root vegetables never hurt anyone.
 The problem with burdock is that the edible part is the root, which means you have to kill the plant to be able to eat it.
-During the later years of the war, Burdock became dangerously over-foraged and led to it becoming completely wiped out in populated areas, with it only slowly creeping back into the common category over the last couple of decades.
+During the later years of the war, Burdock became dangerously over-foraged leading to it becoming completely wiped out in populated areas, with it only slowly creeping back into the common category over the last couple of decades.

 There were very few edible foods that grew in the wild that people didn’t take to supplement their diets, with the more desperate people got the more they would be willing to eat.
 The creativity of some of the foods they came up with was quite impressive, with people creating alternative versions for everything from icing to Christmas turkey dinners.
 One of the most popular of these inventive dishes was an alternative for orange juice called Carotene, a drink made from carrot juice with added sugar and normally a secondary vegetable juice to change the flavor a little.
 After the war ended, the need for foraging began to decline and after all rationing ended in 1954, it had turned into nothing more than collecting berries during the summer.